donaldpminer/cmsc471-spring20/README.md

 ### Projects

 There will a number of projects/homework assignments and will be the main source of your grade.
-Each assignment will have approximately two weeks to complete
+Each assignment will have approximately two weeks to complete and will come out approximately once a week.

 ### Exams